Sir-Aguiar/DependencyInjection/README.md

 import Notificator from "../entities/Notificator";
 ```

-### Creating my test case, and giving it a good name of what I expect it to do
+### Creating my test case and giving it a good name of what I expect it to do

 ```js
 describe("Checking if the post class is working good", () => {});